The logical strength of B\"uchi's decidability theorem: IND implies determinisation

-In this way, we can track the path corresponding to the edges identified by $i_0$ for $n\geq n_0$.
+In this way, we can track the path corresponding to the edges identified by $i_0$ for $k\geq k_0$.
 Since the identifier $i_0$ is refreshed infinitely many times, the path corresponding to it is prolonged infinitely many times.
-Notice that the source of the paths corresponding to $i_0$ are fixed and of the form $(q(n_0),n_0)$---the identifier $i_0$ is never merged to the left.
-Clearly, for every $n\geq n_0$ we can effectively assign a state $q(n)$ such that for some $n'>n_0$ the path $w_{n',i_0}$ passes through $(q(n),n)$---such $n'$ exists because $i$ is refreshed infinitely many times.
-It gives us a $\Delta^0_1$-definition of an infinite path $\patA$ that starts in $(q(n_0),n_0)$.
-Notice that each refresh of $i_0$ corresponds to a new accepting edge on $\patA$, what means that $\patA$ is accepting. \end{proofof}
+Notice that the source of the paths corresponding to $i_0$ is fixed and of the form $(q(k_0),k_0)$---the identifier $i_0$ is never merged to the left.
+Clearly, to every $k\geq k_0$ we can effectively assign a state $q(k)$ such that for some $k'>k_0$ the path $w_{k',i_0}$ passes through $(q(k),k)$---such $k'$ exists because $i$ is refreshed infinitely many times.
+This gives us a $\Delta^0_1$-definition of an infinite path $\patA$ that starts in $(q(k_0),k_0)$.
+We can append it to a path from $(q_\init, 0)$ to $(q(k_0),k_0)$ and obtain a path $\patA'$ starting in $(q_\init, 0)$.
+Notice that each refresh of $i_0$ corresponds to a new accepting edge on $\patA$, which means that $\patA'$ is accepting. \end{proofof}